CodySchrank/MTG-Arena-Tool/README.md

 Once downloaded the installer should guide your with ease, then simply run the app along MTG Arena.
 The app should read your user data and warn you if anything goes wrong.

-If you start hte app *while* you are in a match some things may go wrong.
-Try not to do that.

 ### Disclaimer

 Even trough no official statement has been made about third party software by MTG Arena developers, I am obligued to put a warning about the use of this software.